Skip to Main Content

 1. Review Your Data

 Many organizations stick to the basics and focus solely on collecting member information.
 That’s a missed opportunity!
-Review the data that’s important to your organization and focus on tracking that too.
+Review the data that’s most important to your organization and focus on tracking that, too.

 For example, the educational organization mentioned earlier may want to collect information about where educators work, whether they’re employed in a public or private school, and their members’ school districts.
-They would want to ensure any database they used included standard personal information fields and the ability to create custom fields that suit their needs.
+Their ideal database would include standard personal information fields and the ability to create custom fields that suit their needs.

 2. Create a Personalized Membership Renewal Experience